wbalmer/petitRADTRANS/docs/content/available_opacities.rst

       - http://kurucz.harvard.edu/
       - `K. Molaverdikhani <mailto:karan.molaverdikhani@colorado.edu>`_

-\*: discarding the spectral information.
+\*: This is the "minimal name" you have to provide pRT with in order to be able to load this opacity.
+If there are multiple options (e.g., you request ``'CO'``, but there is the HITEMP and the Exomol line list), it will ask you which one you prefer.

+\**: This is the unique name for which there is no ambiguity, when requested in pRT.

 .. _highResolution:

 High resolution opacities (``"lbl"``, :math:`\lambda/\Delta\lambda=10^6`)
 -------------------------------------------------------------------------
-All ``lbl`` opacities referenced here have a resolving power of 1e6 and cover **at least** wavelengths 0.3 to 28 µm.
+All ``lbl`` opacities referenced here have a wavelength binning of :math:`\lambda/\Delta\lambda=10^6` and all files cover wavelengths from 0.3 to 28 µm **exactly**.
+We are currently working on a version that allows variable wavelength ranges per species, as already implemented for the ``c-k`` mode.
 Pressure and temperature grids may vary.

-.. important:: Cross-section tables with the extension ``.xsec.TauREx.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly.
+.. important:: Also TauREx' cross-section tables with the extension ``.xsec.TauREx.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly, but these have a lower wavelength binning :math:`\lambda/\Delta\lambda=15,000`, so should only be used for data with a spectral resolution :math:`R\lesssim 150`, to avoid opacity sampling noise.

 The available line-by-line opacities are listed below.
 When multiple source are available for a species, the recommended one is indicated in bold.